MiniProfiler/rack-mini-profiler/README.md

 We have decided to restructure our repository so there is a central UI repo and the various language implementation have thier own.

-Currently rack-mini-profiler lives at https://github.com/SamSaffron/MiniProfiler/tree/master/Ruby , the new home is here.
+The new home for rack-mini-profiler is https://github.com/MiniProfiler/rack-mini-profiler

 **WE NEED HELP.**